Advanced Water Purification

-That finished water, often referred to as RO permeate, is then injected into a series of dry wells where it flows through an additional 400 feet of natural filtration, known as the vadose zone, before reaching our drinking water aquifer, or sent to the Reclaimed Water Distribution System.
+The finished water, often referred to as RO permeate or advance water purification (AWP), is then injected into a series of dry wells where it flows through an additional 400 feet of natural filtration, before reaching our drinking water aquifer, or sent to the Reclaimed Water Distribution System.

 Scottsdale recharges nearly two-billion gallons of purified recycled water to replenish our drinking water annually.
 Due primarily to the AWT, Scottsdale has recharged over 70 billion gallons into regional aquifers since 1988.

 Reclaimed Water Distribution System